Derived equivalences of gentle algebras via Fukaya categories: Introduction

-Given two graded surfaces with stops, $(\Sigma_i, \Lambda_i; \eta_i)$ for $i=1,2$, a homeomorphism $\phi: \Sigma_1 \to \Sigma_2$, which restricts to a bijection $\Lambda_1 \to \Lambda_2$, and a homotopy between $\phi_*(\eta_1)$ and $\eta_2$, one gets an equivalence between the partially wrapped Fukaya categories $\mathcal{W}(\Sigma_1, \Lambda_1;\eta_1)$ and $\mathcal{W}(\Sigma_2, \Lambda_2; \eta_2)$.
+By a {\it graded surface} $(\Si,\La;\eta)$ we mean an oriented surface with boundary $\Si$, together with a set $\La$ of marked points on the boundary and a line field $\eta$.
+Given two graded surfaces with stops, $(\Sigma_i, \Lambda_i; \eta_i)$ for $i=1,2$, and a homeomorphism $\phi: \Sigma_1 \to \Sigma_2$, such that $\phi(\Lambda_1)=\Lambda_2$, and $\phi_*(\eta_1)$ is homotopic to $\eta_2$ (we refer to such homeomorphisms as {\it graded}), one gets an equivalence between the partially wrapped Fukaya categories $\mathcal{W}(\Sigma_1, \Lambda_1;\eta_1)$ and $\mathcal{W}(\Sigma_2, \Lambda_2; \eta_2)$.
 Thus, it is important to have a set of explicit computable invariants of a line field $\eta$ on a surface with boundary that determine the orbit of $\eta$ under the action of the mapping class group of $\Sigma$.
 Our first result (see Theorem \ref{lineorbit}) gives such invariants in terms of winding numbers of $\eta$.
 In the most interesting case when genus is $\ge 2$, the invariants consist of the winding numbers along all the boundary components, plus two more invariants, each taking values $0$ and $1$.
-The first of them is a $\mathbb{Z}_2$ valued invariant which decides whether the line field $\eta$ is induced by a non-vanishing vector field, while the second is the Arf-invariant of a certain quadratic form over $\Z_2$.
-Note that from the numerical invariants of Theorem \ref{lineorbit} one can also recover the genus of the surface and the numbers of stops on the boundary components, so if these invariants match then then the corresponding partially wrapped Fukaya categories are equivalent.
+The first of them decides whether the line field $\eta$ is induced by a non-vanishing vector field, while the second is the Arf-invariant of a certain quadratic form over $\Z_2$.
+The cases of genus $1$ and $0$ are special due to the special nature of the corresponding mapping class groups.
+In the case of genus $1$ there is a certain $\Z$-valued invariant in addition to the winding numbers along boundary components.
+Note that from the numerical invariants of Theorem \ref{lineorbit} one can also recover the genus of the surface and the numbers of stops on the boundary components, so if these invariants match then the corresponding partially wrapped Fukaya categories are equivalent.

 Next, we use this result to construct derived equivalences between {\it gentle algebras}, introduced by Assem and Skowr\'onski in \cite{AS}.
 This is a remarkable class algebras with monomial quadratic relations of special kind with a well understood structure of indecomposable modules.
 Furthermore, their derived categories of modules also enjoy many nice properties (see \cite{BD-gentle} and references therein).
 Avella-Alaminos and Geiss \cite{AAG} gave a combinatorial definition of derived invariants of finite-dimensional gentle algebras, which form a collection of pairs of non-negative integers $(m,n)$ with multiplicities.
 We refer to these as {\it AAG-invariants}.
 It is known that these invariants do not completely determine the derived Morita class of a gentle algebra in general (for example, see \cite{amiot}).